Nice Carnaval 2024

 Okay, on to the Insider Tips:

-1. First, pick up the free printed program – It’s worth popping in to the Tourist Office/Ticket Booths/Carnaval Village to pick up your free Official Program Guide with the drawings and a quick blurb from each float’s conception.
+1. First, pick up the free printed program – It’s worth popping in to the Tourist Office/Ticket Booths/Carnaval Village to pick up your free Official Program Guide (or just check out the 2024 drawings online here) with the drawings and a quick blurb from each float’s conception.
 This will give you the inside track on decoding the humor, satire, and ironic meanings of the more esoteric floats and you will notice details that otherwise might escape you.

 2. Avoid the crowds and get your ticket online – Ticket booths open 2 hours before each parade, so unless you want to spend your lunch or dinnertime hanging out in a queue, smart shoppers buy online (even for the free tickets)…